Exhibit—Lawyers without Rights: Jewish Lawyers in Germany under the Third Reich-NOW SHOWING THROUGH MAY 2021

 The Law Library Association of St. Louis is proud to announce that it is hosting the American Bar Association (ABA) Travelling Exhibit, Lawyers Without Rights: Jewish Lawyers in Germany Under The Third Reich.
 The exhibit, never before seen in St. Louis, is at the Law Library Association from Sunday March 8 through Mid-May 2021.
 [Please note this new extended exhibit period.]

-The Law Library will partially reopen on Monday July 13.
+The Law Library is open on a restricted basis.
 Reservations will be required to see the exhibit.
-Individuals and groups of up to 4 people will be allowed in at a time.
+Individuals and groups of up to 10 people will be allowed in at a time.
 Masks and social distancing will be required.

-In addition to the Law Library Association, the exhibit is co-sponsored locally by ADL Heartland, the Holocaust Museum and Learning Center, and the Jewish Federation of St. Louis-The Professional Society: Lawyers Division.
+In addition to the Law Library Association, the exhibit is co-sponsored locally by ADL Heartland, the St. Louis Kaplan Feldman Holocaust Museum, and the Jewish Federation of St. Louis-The Professional Society: Lawyers Division.

 This exhibit, sadly, remains important and timely.
 More than 70 years after its horrors unfolded, the Holocaust still has stories to reveal and lessons to share.
 This exhibit begins to provide a portrait of the fate of Jewish lawyers in Germany-stories that speak to how the Nazis purged Jewish lawyers as one of the early steps to attack the rule of law in their country.